Germany strives for climate neutrality

 Practice and the growing body of experience in the wind energy industry show that tall turbines reduce the overall risk of collisions.
 Turbines like the one planned in Forst-Briesnig II project further out of the activity zones of avifauna and bats.
 Thus, their rotor sweep is above the regular flight height of many animals.

-Bohrau Energy Park: open-space photovoltaic plant
+Bohrau Energy Park photovoltaic plant

 Project area